samorso/test_in_class/README.md

 # Test in class
-This is a test made in class and it's working well.
+This is a test made in class and it's working well, but...